Multinode Setup for High Availability

 The main and secondary nodes operate under the same license.

-Secondary notes use the same global settings (path to artifacts, version control settings, and so on) as the main node.
+Secondary nodes use the same global settings (path to artifacts, version control settings, and so on) as the main node.

 By default, a newly started secondary node provides a read-only user interface and does not perform any background activity.
 You can assign the following additional responsibilities to each secondary node in Administration | Server Administration | Nodes Configuration: